 The Gokarna Rudragaya Temple or Harihareshwara Temple in Gokarna is said to be the place where Lord Vishnu asked for the benevolence of Lord Shiva for the protection of the Atmalingam.
 Now, the temple actively offers astrology & ritual services to pilgrims that are considered authentic and ancient.
 This temple is known for paranormal rituals and attributes its success to the energy and blessings of Gokarna.

 The Shree Venkataramana Temple in Gokarna is dedicated to Lord Vishnu - the protector of the Atmalingam in Gokarna.
-Ornate pillars guide pilgrims into this sacred sanctum sanctorum where one can offer incense and experience the bliss, security and tranquillity offered by Lord Vishnu to this entire town.
+Ornate pillars guide pilgrims into this sacred sanctum sanctorum where one can offer incenses and offer prayers to Lord Vishnu.
 The temple-complex also hosts the Koti Teertha, a holy sanctuary tank.
 Non-natives may not enter the temple but can watch ceremonies being performed from outside the temple.

 Compare quotes from upto 3 travel agents for free